some_variable instead of always having to type

 preamble.(3)

-Even within the iftex
+Even within the iftex environment the characters

 you specified will remain non-special.
 Sometimes you will want to